meekg33k/github-issues-explorer/README.md

 ### `npm build`
 Builds the app for production to the `build` folder.<br />
-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.<br />